nathan burrell

 Jennifer johnson

 Jennifer (she/her) holds a Bachelor’s degree in Psychology from Mills College and a Master’s in Cognitive Science and Language from the University of Barcelona.
-Brining over a decade of experience in the non-profit sector, her expertise includes process improvement, communications, stakeholder relations, event and project management, and evaluation and data analysis.
+Bringing over a decade of experience in the non-profit sector, her expertise includes process improvement, communications, stakeholder relations, event and project management, and evaluation and data analysis.
 Jennifer’s deep commitment to racial equity and environmental sustainability steers much of her activity both within and outside of work.
 Jennifer likes to spend time in the woods with her family, around a table of great food with friends, or reading a good book with her cats on her lap.

 Job Openings